 You will likely render many images and different sizes depending on where you want your final image to be seen/used.
 While editing, you will want to use different sizes depending on the stage of editing you are at.
 This article gives guidance on how to use the various sizing mechanisms within Fractorium.
 The first stage […]

-Palettes are stored in an Xml file and Fractorium comes with a default one named flam3-palettes.xml.
-This file has 700 palettes in it and should be sufficient for most users’ needs.
+Palettes are stored in an Xml, Gradient or Ugr files and Fractorium comes with several of each.
 If you would like to add more palettes, you can copy them to the program installation folder (or ~/.config/fractorium on Linux).
-The next time […]
+The next time you run Fractorium, you will see them added to the palettes combo box.
+Here […]

 Rendering a fractal flame takes quite a bit of memory so it’s important to take time to carefully consider how much memory you are using relative to how much is available on your system.
 As a general rule, CPUs have more memory than GPUs so memory will be less of a concern on the former. […]